JosephIsaacTurner/cellular_neuroscience/README.md

 - **Presentation Figures:** Figures from the lecture slides, with some additional annotations and explanations.
 These are intended to be used as a study guide, and are not a substitute for the lecture slides.
 - **Chapter Notes:** Notes for each chapter that answer the learning objectives.
 These notes are as concise and minimal as possible while still covering the learning objectives.
 I don't want to waste your time with unnecessary information, but I also don't want to leave out anything important.
 - **Key Terms:** A list of key terms for each chapter.
 These terms are important to know for the exams.
-- **Practice Questions:** A list of practice questions for each chapter.
-These questions are intended to help you study for the exams.

 ## Contents
 [**Module 1: The Neuron**](./1_The_Neuron)